 The school's procedures in relation to child-on-child abuse follow the DfE advice to adopt a "whole school" approach, involving all staff, pupils, governors and parents, as part of the school's broad approach to safeguarding.
 Central to such an approach are (i) staff training so that staff know what to do if they have a concern about a child and (ii) a planned curriculum and extra-curricular programme, including assemblies, which takes a preventative approach through the setting of values and standards and the promotion of the fundamental British values, notably in this context, of respect and tolerance.
-Through the wider curriculum, including Relationships and Sex Education and Personal, Social and Health Education, the school aims to provide pupils with an understanding appropriate to their age and stage of development of issues such as:
+Through the wider curriculum, including Relationships Education (Primary), Relationships and Sex Education (Secondary) and Personal, Social and Health Education, the school aims to provide pupils with an understanding appropriate to their age and stage of development of issues such as:

 - healthy and respectful relationships

 - what respectful behaviour looks like

 - consent

 - gender roles, stereotyping, equality

 - body confidence and self-esteem

 - prejudiced behaviour

-- that sexual violence and sexual harassment are always wrong - addressing cultures of sexual harassment.
+- that sexual violence and sexual harassment are always wrong

+addressing cultures of sexual harassment.

 Sexual violence and sexual harassment can occur between two children or a group of children of any age and sex.
-They may be physical and/or verbal and may occur online and offline.
+They may be physical and/or verbal and may occur online (for example consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) and offline.
 Children who are victims will likely find the experience stressful and distressing and their educational attainment could be negatively affected.
 Sexual violence and sexual harassment are never acceptable and the school will take all matters seriously and offer victims appropriate support.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
-In particular, reports will not be allowed to be passed off, either by pupils or staff, as;
+Nor should a victim ever be made to feel ashamed for making a report In particular, reports will not be allowed to be passed off, either by pupils or staff, as;